shimpe/whelk/README.md

 ```
 ## Process single file

-The schelp file will have the same name as the .sc or .scd file you pass to -i
+The schelp file will have the same name (but with .schelp extension) as the .sc or .scd file you pass to -i
 ```
 python3 whelk -i path/to/Classes/SomeFile.sc -o path/to/HelpSource/Classes/
 ```